 Carrot cake is slightly healthier than a regular cake due to adding carrots.
 Carrots bring an additional sweetness that lessens the amount of sugar used to make a carrot cake.
 Plus, they pack in vitamins, minerals, and fiber; oil replaces butter for moisturizing properties.
 Serving carrot cake without frosting lessens the calorie intake.

-Using heavy cream or buttermilk instead of milk, brown sugar instead of white sugar, adding oil, applesauce, or high-fat dairy products, using room temperature ingredients, and following the "right" recipe is the key to making a moist cake.
+Using heavy cream or buttermilk instead of milk, brown sugar instead of white sugar, adding oil, applesauce, or high-fat dairy products, using room temperature ingredients, and following the recipe is the key to making a moist cake.

 The blend of carrots with oil provides enough moister to the cake.
 Also, read on how to make a cake moist.